 Other than that, these are a great way to get a tall, grassy look in the tank.

-Individually, these plants are not much to look at.
-They are made of cheap plastic, but relatively soft.
-I would skip them for a Betta tank, but they are an excellent candidate for a peaceful community tank.
+The MyLifeUNIT Artificial Aquariums Plants are made of cheap plastic, but are relatively soft.
+We would recommend skipping them for a Betta tank, but they are an excellent candidate for a peaceful community tank.

 Unfortunately, they don’t look realistic.
 I would also take a look at the edges where they broke from the mold.

 It doesn’t look much like a plant.
-Instead, it looks like a composite of many of the plants available for use in aquariums.
-It also stands out on its own.
-That makes it a good choice for nurseries.
+Instead, it looks more like a composite of many of the plants available for use in aquariums.
+It also stands out on its own, making it a good choice for nurseries.

 Aquarium Plants Artificial vs. Real: Which Is Better?